Hounds for Heroes: Background

-Hounds for Heroes was founded in 2009 and registered in February 2010 by Allen Parton, an ex-servicemen who had suffered a traumatic head injury whilst serving in the Gulf in 1991.
-The charity was set up in both the memory of his original Assistance dog Endal, who was sadly euthanized on 13 March 2009, and to help the injured.
+Hounds for Heroes was founded in 2009 and registered in February 2010 by Allen Parton, an ex- Royal Navy servicemen who had suffered a traumatic head injury on active duty whilst serving in the Gulf in 1991.
+The charity was set up in both the memory of his original Assistance dog Endal, who was euthanized on 13 March 2009, and to help the injured.

 Objectives

 According to the organization's official website, "The purpose of 'Hounds for Heroes' is to provide specially trained assistance dogs to injured and disabled men and women of both the UK Armed Forces and Civilian Emergency Services.Through this provision our aims are to provide help and practical support, leading to an enhanced quality of life for our clients."

-Their initial goal was to raise £100,000 to purchase and train 5 Labrador puppies to serve as service dogs for injured men and women from the armed forces and emergency services.
+Their initial goal was to raise £100,000 to purchase and train five Labrador puppies to serve as service dogs for injured men and women from the armed forces and emergency services.
 The organization receives no public funding, and depends entirely upon contributions.